Kushaba Moses Mworeko: Outing and asylum

-In October 2009, around the same time Ugandan politician David Bahati was introducing his "Kill the Gays" Bill, Mworeko, who usually goes by his middle name "Moses", made his first trip to the United States.
+In October 2009, as Ugandan politician David Bahati introduced the Anti-Homosexuality Bill, Mworeko—who commonly goes by his middle name, Moses—made his first trip to the United States.
 The official purpose of his visit was to participate in an HIV/AIDS conference on South Padre Island, Texas.
 Although that conference was the official purpose given for such a visit, Mworeko had also hoped of "finding a U.S. port to shelter him from the homophobic storm back in Uganda."
 As a gay Ugandan living in the closet in his home country, he was unable to disclose that fact from his country of origin in-light of the political and social climate in Uganda relating to LGBT issues.

-In November of that year, Mworeko's visa ran-out, but he chose to remain in the U.S. in fear of going back home.
-From Texas, Mworeko traveled to Washington, D.C., where he participated in a press conference organised by LGBT rights campaign groups such as the Human Rights Campaign, Truth Wins Out, GLAAD, Americans United and others in order to oppose the February 2010 National Prayer Breakfast organised by the Christian organisation The Fellowship Foundation.
-According to the U.S. based LGBT Magazine Metro Weekly: "The Fellowship" (aka "The Family"), are reported to have ties to Bahati and other homophobic elements in Uganda.
-Bahati was even initially invited to the breakfast."
-As a result of that, Mworeko joined forces with Truth Wins Out and others in their event "The American Prayer" in order to protest the ties between The Fellowship and the supporters of the "draconian" Kill the Gays Bill introduced to Uganda's House of Parliament by Bahati.
-Although Mworeko spoke at the press conference, he only identified himself by his middle name, and also had a bag over his head to conceal his identity – fearing of being outed back home and his life put in danger.
+In November 2009, Mworeko's visa expired, but he chose to remain in the United States out of fear of returning to Uganda.
+From Texas, he traveled to Washington, D.C., where he took part in a press conference organized by several LGBT rights organizations, including the Human Rights Campaign, Truth Wins Out, GLAAD, and Americans United for Separation of Church and State.
+The event was held to oppose the February 2010 National Prayer Breakfast organized by The Fellowship Foundation.

+According to the U.S.-based LGBT publication Metro Weekly, The Fellowship—also known as "The Family"—had been linked to David Bahati and other anti-LGBT figures in Uganda.
+Bahati had reportedly been invited to attend the National Prayer Breakfast.

+In response, Mworeko joined Truth Wins Out and other advocacy groups in The American Prayer, a counter-event that protested alleged ties between The Fellowship and supporters of Uganda's Anti-Homosexuality Bill, which critics widely referred to as the "Kill the Gays" bill.